ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-empirical-analysis-and-code-tuning.md

 is to check during each iteration of the outer loop to see if any swaps took place during that iteration, and quit if not (since we know the list is ordered at this point).
-We can improve on this idea even more by recognizing that if the last swap done affects the values at positions $j-1$ and $j$, no swaps could happen to values at positions greater than $j$.
+We can improve on this idea even more by recognising that if the last swap done affects the values at positions $j-1$ and $j$, no swaps could happen to values at positions greater than $j$.
 Thus, we never need to check higher-positioned values again, which could save many iterations even if there are a few swaps